efard/DNNHDL/README.md

 Notably, this Semi-sigmoid is similar to the original Sigmoid but shifted down by `1/2` for symmetry.

-You can also see the absolute values like the following figure if you uncomment the corresponding line at the bottom of the code.\
+You can also see the absolute values like the following figure if you uncomment the corresponding line at the bottom of the code.
+Sigmoid Alpha and Beta are PWL approximations of the Sigmoid that are optimized for Mean Square Error (MSE) and Maximum Absolute Error (MXE), respectively.\
 \
 ![pwl_2](https://github.com/user-attachments/assets/33f4d390-10cf-4656-90f2-442a616d3f25)\